luizbgomide/sovereign/index.md

 ### Change Log

 #### 2024-07-24
+- Add paragraphs to the spell descriptions.
-- Use those outside the walls and basic fantasy as stop-gaps
+- Use those outside the walls and basic fantasy as stop-gaps.
-- Add a narrative interaction section
+- Add a narrative interaction section.
-- Add morale
+- Add morale.
-- Add a core game loop section
+- Add a core game loop section.
-- Standardize on 'attack bonus' - it was sometimes called 'base attack bonus'
+- Standardize on 'attack bonus' - it was sometimes called 'base attack bonus'.

 #### 2024-07-23
 - Use population sizes instead of ACKS's market classes for equipment availability.